 - Download your backup archives to your local PC and store them in your preferred cloud storage services or even in a pen drive.

-How to backup your website using the BackupBuddy plugin for the first time:
+How to backup your website using the Solid Backups / SolidWP plugin for the first time:

-- First, log into your WordPress site as an Administrator and install the BackupBuddy plugin like any other WordPress plugin and activate it.
+- First, log into your WordPress site as an Administrator, install the Solid Backups / SolidWP plugin like any other WordPress plugin, and activate it.

 - Enter your email for notifications and create a password to restore and migrate backups.